 “The Sun” by Cathy McClelland

 As the southern hemisphere of the earth approaches winter the northern hemisphere is just beginning to welcome in summer.
 The first day of summer begins each year on June 21st.
 The Summer Solstice sun reaches its maximum height on the first day of summer.
-This is relatively the longest day of the year because the time lapse between sunrise and sunset is the longest.
+It is advisable to always wear a sun protection hat whenever you go outside, and don’t forget to bring water to drink.
+This is the relatively longest day of the year because the time lapse between sunrise and sunset is the longest.
 In fact the regions closest in proximity to the North Pole experience a 24-hour period of daylight called a “Polar Day”.
 A solstice happens only twice a year; in the winter when the sun reaches the southern most position in the sky and on the first day of summer when the sun is in its northern most position.

 This extended period of sunlight continues to shorten the farther south you travel from the tip of the Arctic Circle.
 During the following two months the polar cap is bathed in continuous sunlight; meanwhile, the subarctic regions experience a shorter night beginning anywhere between 12am or 2am.
 As the summer progresses towards fall the path of the sun descends.